 Each of these steps, considerations, and decisions is extremely important and no stage should be skipped.
 Due to the complexities and potential issues that can arise in building a basement in an existing home, it is highly recommended to hire a professional and experienced project manager from the outset who will supervise the planning and construction and oversee the various stages of development of your new basement in Israel.

-The writer is a qualified architect, specializing in engineering surveys and property inspections for building defects and faults.
-With more than 30 years of experience in Israel, he is nationally recognized in his field, and appointed by the Israeli Courts, as a leading expert in the area of construction problems.
-Avi has offices in Tel Aviv and Modiin and can be reached at 052-8501535 or by email [email protected].
+Avi Goldstein is a qualified architect, specializing in engineering surveys and property inspections for building defects and faults.
+With almost 30 years of experience in Israel, he is nationally recognized in his field, and appointed by the Israeli Courts, as a leading expert in the area of construction problems.
+Avi has offices in Tel Aviv and Modi’in and can be reached at [email protected]